Your 26-Week-Old Baby – Development, Milestones & Care

 Tips to Take Care of Your 26-Week-Old Baby

-Here’s what you can do take care of your little one.
+Here’s what you can do to take care of your little one:

-- Your baby has reached an age where they will want to explore their surroundings on their own, so you can expect a few bruises if you aren’t careful.
+- Your baby has reached an age where they will want to explore their surroundings independently, so you can expect a few bruises if you aren’t careful.
 Babyproof the house or areas where you will let your baby loose by taping up sharp edges to minimise damage.

-- This is the time when your baby is teething so make sure that you have plenty of objects around that they can put in their mouth.
-Ensure that there aren’t any choking hazards that may accidentally cause an incident.
-You may also need to regularly clean your baby’s toys to sanitise them.
+- This is when your baby is teething, so make sure that you have plenty of objects around that they can put in their mouths.
+Ensure there aren’t any choking hazards that may cause an incident.
+You may also need to clean your baby’s toys to sanitise them regularly.

 - Babies can drown easily.
-Even 4-5 centimetres of water is enough to cause a fatal accident, so be vigilant during bath time if you are using a tub.
+Even 4-5 centimetres of water can cause a fatal accident, so be vigilant during bath time if you are using a tub.

 - A baby at this age can suffer from separation anxiety, which is a passing phase.
 Feel free to give them attention without the fear of having them turn clingy during their later years.